Derived functor

-In mathematics, certain functors may be derived to obtain other functors closely related to the original ones.
+In mathematics, specifically category theory, certain functors may be derived to obtain other functors closely related to the original ones.
 This operation, while fairly abstract, unifies a number of constructions throughout mathematics.

 Motivation

 It was noted in various quite different settings that a short exact sequence often gives rise to a "long exact sequence".
-The concept of derived functors explains and clarifies many of these observations.
+Derived functors clarify and generalize many of these observations.